 The goal of this ecological planning effort is to establish a framework for the systematic development of a comprehensive restoration plan for the enhancement, restoration, use, and management of the Ash Creek estuary.

+Given the immense biotic and social value of the Ash Creek Estuary, various stakeholders have invested in the study and protection of the estuary.
 One Nature's preliminary study, generously funded by the Fairfield County Community Foundation, by the Watershed Assistance Small Grants Program conducted in association with the Connecticut Department of Energy & Environmental Protection under Section 319 of the Clean Water Act as administered by Rivers Alliance of Connecticut, and by professional pro bono contributions, is intended to establish a trajectory towards a comprehensive strategy for the restoration, use, and management of the estuary.
-It is intended as a starting point, a way to organize thinking and concerns about the estuary, a point of departure for understanding what is known about the estuary and what still needs to be known, and a road map for further action.
+It is intended as a starting point, a way to organize thinking and concerns about the estuary, a point of departure for understanding what is already known and what still needs to be known, and a road map for further action.